 - 1 t. freshly grated lime zest

 - 1 T. fresh lime juice

 - 1 tablespoon minced fresh cilantro leaves

-- In a small bowl, combine all ingredients.
+- To make the compound butter: In a small bowl, combine all of the compound butter ingredients.
 Serve a dollop of this atop each portion of fish.

-- I often serve rice as an accompaniment to grilled fish, and a pat of this melted on the rice is also delicious!
+I often serve rice as an accompaniment to grilled fish, and a pat of compound butter melted on the rice is also delicious!